 It’s not about perfection, it’s about consistency and honesty, and the way we respond to them the most.

-Karen Young is a former psychologist who has worked in private practice and in educational and organisational settings.
+Karen Young is a Child Development Expert who has worked in private practice and in educational and organisational settings.
 She has extensive experience in educating parents and the facilitation of personal growth groups.
 You can contact her at Hey Sigmund.

 Need some support to be the best parent you can be?
 Our Parent School parent coaching experts can help.
 Click to find out more or book a one-on-one session.